gwysntfnd/TPL-Organization-Website/README.md

-# Bulacan State University Techno Paragon League Organization Website
+# Bulacan State University Techno Paragons League Organization Website

 This website highlights the officers list of the Techno Paragon League at Bulacan State University.